 By redeveloping and repurposing rooftops and underutilised spaces in the cityscape, farming is starting to take root through local farmers such as City Sprouts and Citiponics.

-SFA worked with the Singapore Land Agency (SLA) to transform the former Henderson Secondary School site into Singapore’s first integrated space comprising an urban farm, childcare centre and nursing home within a state property.
+SFA worked with the Singapore Land Authority (SLA) to transform the former Henderson Secondary School site into Singapore’s first integrated space comprising an urban farm, childcare centre and nursing home within a state property.
 The farm space within the site was awarded in May 2019 to City Sprouts, and has become a vibrant destination for young and old to learn about urban farming and enjoy a relaxing day out.

 Citiponics, the first commercial farm located on a multi-storey carpark in a residential neighbourhood, harvested its first yield of vegetables in April 2019.
 In September 2020, another nine sites at multi-storey carparks were awarded for urban farming.
 The successful bidders included proposals for hydroponic and vertical farming systems with a variety of innovative features, such as IoT, blockchain technology and automated climate control.
 These sites have the potential to collectively produce around 1,600 tonnes of vegetables annually.